Watch the video or read the steps below:

 Step 1: Type your data into two columns.

-Column charts compare categories of data, so one column should be your categories (categorical variables) and the other should be numerical or quantitative variables.
+Column charts compare categories of data, so one column should be your categories (categorical variables).
+The other should be numerical or quantitative variables.
 For example, you might have “Breeds of Dog” in column A and “Number of dogs” in column B.

 Step 2: Select your data and then click the “Insert” tab.
-To select the data, left-click in the top left and then drag the cursor to the bottom right.
+To select the data, use your mouse to left-click in the top left cell, then drag the cursor to the bottom right.

 Step 3: Click the down arrow next to the column icon in the charts area, then click a chart type.
 For example, click the first icon for a basic column chart.